petarmihaylov/electron-icon-generator/README.md

 # Electron Icon Generator

-### Description

 ![Electron Icon Generator Demo](https://github.com/petarmihaylov/electron-icon-generator/raw/master/demo.gif)

 ### Description

 This script aims to make generating icons for Electron projects easier.

+At it's stat it generates a full set of icons for a Mac application in an .iconset folder.
+The icons can then be converted to a .icns file with ``iconutil -c icns path/to/icon.iconset``

+The script also generates a full set of icons for an Electron application.

 ### Prerequisites
 This script is dependent on ImageMagick.
-You must install ImageMagick first
+You must install ImageMagick first.

 #### ImageMagick Website
 [http://www.imagemagick.org](http://www.imagemagick.org)